Josecc/caster/README.md

 # caster
 A URL casting chrome extension for the Roku player.

 I really just need a way to cast Pluralsight videos.
-I could not find one that worked well, then I came across "Roku URL Player and Remore", and its great but it needs the exact link for the video.
+I could not find one that worked well, then I came across "Roku URL Player and Remote", and its great but it needs the exact link for the video.

 I want to use the roku app to play vdeos (endpoint `/launch/63126?myurl=[encoded url]`) with this google extension and implement the following extra features: